johnwesleyquintero/wesai-np/README.md

 ### AI-Powered by Google Gemini
 - **Multi-Mode AI Assistant:** A versatile AI assistant with four distinct modes for different tasks:
     - **Knowledge Assistant:** Engage in a conversation with your notes.
 Ask complex questions and receive synthesized answers with direct links to the source notes.
+It can automatically find relevant notes via semantic search, or you can manually select a specific set of notes to use as its knowledge base for precision control.
     - **Service Responder:** Transform your notes into an operational playbook.
-Paste a customer inquiry, and the AI will use your knowledge base to draft a professional, compliant response.
+Paste a customer inquiry, and the AI will use your knowledge base (either automatically found or manually selected) to draft a professional, compliant response.
     - **Amazon Copywriter:** Generates compelling, SEO-optimized Amazon product listing copy based on product info and research notes.
     - **WesCore Co-pilot (with Tools):** Your operational co-pilot.
 This assistant uses **Function Calling** to understand natural language commands and interact with your workspace.
 It can create, find, read, update, delete, and organize notes; manage templates; and even perform bulk find-and-replace operations across your entire workspace.
 - **Proactive Related Notes (AI Co-Pilot):** As you write, the AI analyzes your content in real-time to proactively surface semantically related notes from your knowledge base, helping you discover hidden connections without breaking your flow.